 But there is such a thing as right and wrong, good and evil.
 And opposing evil is called charity, not bigotry.
 Further, what we believe matters because we are created in the image and likeness of God who is Truth.
 Therefore we are children of the Truth.
 The manner in which we utilize our intellect must reflect God, not oppose him.
 Stated another way, we are creatures and God gets to say what reality is, what truth is, not us.
 Nevertheless, insisting that unbridled sexual freedom is a “good” thing or a “right” or “no big deal” is destructive to individuals and society.

 For example, viewing homosexual sex acts as “normal” or “good” causes people’s views on the institution of marriage to erode over time.
 This is an inevitable byproduct of misunderstanding or rejecting the design and purpose of human sexuality.
-Once the idea takes hold that the purpose of human sexuality is strictly for pleasure, that sex is defined by pleasure and can be used as one pleases, it is reduced to a selfish act, which removes it from the ordered context of marriage, self-giving love and the generation of new life as God intended it.
+Once the idea takes hold that the purpose of human sexuality is strictly for pleasure, sex becomes a means of self-gratification and thus is used as one pleases.
+It is reduced to a selfish act, which removes it from the ordered context of marriage, self-giving love and the generation of new life as God intended it.

-Some, with these disparaged views on sex, seek to redefine marriage to be nothing more than a commitment to a human relationship (or relationships) of some kind, which opens the door to radical, damaging possibilities.
+Some, with these disparaged views on sex, seek to redefine marriage to be nothing more than a social arrangement, which opens the door to radical, damaging possibilities with far reaching consequences.

 Relativists will pose this question: “What’s the big deal?”
 That is, why is marriage so important?
 It is important because the marital union of one man and one woman is the God-authored institution through which children are born and families, which are the “original cell of social life” (CCC 2207), are built and nourished.
 The “authority, stability, and life of relationships within the family constitute the foundations for freedom, security, and fraternity within society” (Ibid.).

-Relativising homosexual sex acts is but one example of the dangers of relativism.
+Relativizing homosexual sex-acts is but one example of the dangers of relativism.
 There are, of course, many others.
 I used that as an example in order to show how relativizing one moral concept tends to distort understanding in other critical areas.
-The point is, adherence to relativism is inflicting serious harm on individuals and society.
+The point is, adherence to relativism is inflicting serious harm.